 Becoming an Antiracist Organization

-This four-month virtual training series features over 20 learning experiences that examine four areas of organizational practice to de-center white dominant culture and support organizations to build inclusive and equitable outcomes.
+Training offerings features learning experiences that examine areas of organizational practice to de-center white dominant culture and support organizations to build inclusive and equitable outcomes.

 Is your organization ready to figure out what it really means to be an antiracist?
 Sign up for the workshops that best meet your needs, choose from one of our many modules, or put them all together for a comprehensive organization-wide DEI initiative.
 We understand that organizations face competing needs—if you are grappling between your budget, staff time, and variances in your staff readiness to engage in equity work, Be the Change’s modular approach allows you to tailor the plan that’s right for your organization and get started today!